 Founded in 1959 by Jamaican native Chris Blackwell, Island records captured the sound of ska as it emerged into a distinct form.
 In 1962, Blackwell and Island moved to London and began catering to the immigrant community in Britain’s large cities.

-My Boy Lollipop by Millie Small became an international hit in 1964, exposing ska to more people than ever and catapulting Island into the big time.
+My Boy Lollipop by Millie Small (pictured at left) became an international hit in 1964, exposing ska to more people than ever and catapulting Island into the big time.

 During the 1970s reggae superseded ska in Jamaica, but ska had garnered enough of a following in the UK to inspire a wave of ska-inspired hit-making acts in the late 70s/early 80s.
 Madness and The Specials combined ska’s dance beat with the energy of punk to spearhead a very popular ska revival.